 Thank you for reading this article!
 If you are still with us, we have a small favor to ask you:

 Let us help you out with your car!
 If you want your vehicle to be in top shape, regular inspections are the way to go.
 An experienced mechanic can predict what will go wrong before it goes wrong.
 That’s where we come in!
-At Autotrend Diagnostics, we’re dedicated to solving any problem or “pain” your vehicle is or might be experiencing!
+At Autotrend Auto Repair, we’re dedicated to solving any problem or “pain” your vehicle is or might be experiencing!
 If you are ready, let’s talk!
 Please schedule an appointment for service, or contact us online for a stress-free auto repair experience.
 And don’t forget to Like us on Facebook for news and updates.
 See you soon!